koco19/epi3/NonResponse/Scripts/README.md

-# Seroprevalence analyses
+# Non-response analyses

-Codes for the analyses to compute the seroprevalence estimates.
+Codes for the non-response analyses.

 ## Structure

-The code is located in the following folders:

-* `/Figures`: Contains the figures included in the paper related to the seroprevalence analyses.
-* `/Results`: Contains the tables with the seroprevalence estimates for the different rounds according to different scenarii.
-* `/Scripts`: Contains the R scripts to compute the seroprevalence estimates and produce the figures.
+The folder `/Scripts` contains the follwing R scripts:

+* `NR_mechanism_MI.R`: Studies the NR mechanism at the different rounds using multiple imputation of missing values in the covariates.
+This script produces the XLSX file `NonResponse/Results/NR_mechanism_MI.xlsx` as well as the results of multiple imputation used in the risk factor analyses (RDS file `/Data/Multiple_Imputation/Results_mi.RDS`).
+* `NR_mechanism_NA.R`: Studies the NR mechanism at the different rounds using complete cases for the covariates and an indicator variable for missingness for the income.
+This script produces the XLSX file `NonResponse/Results/NR_mechanism_NA.xlsx`.

 ## Contact

 Ronan Le Gleut